 Of course, the scenery right at the resort is spectacular, too!

 The Saga at the San Fernando Cathedral Church: This video art installation takes place on the facade of the oldest operating sanctuary in North America, in the heart of historic San Antonio.
 The 7,000 square foot projection, with custom choreographed music in surround sound, narrates the historical discovery, settlement and development of San Antonio.

 Fredericksburg Pie Company: Come early for the freshly made pies (once they sell out, they close for the day!), then explore handmade quilts, vintage books and other treasures.

 Wildseed Farms: This is the nation’s largest working wildflower farm, with over 200 acres in Fredericksburg alone.
 There is no charge for admission or for use of the beautiful walking trails.
 They also offer vineyards and a tasting room.

 What are your favorite places to explore in the Texas Hill Country?

 Starting making your plans for the San Antonio Stock Show and Rodeo!
-This huge event was established in 1949 and draws over 2 million visitors each year.
-Between February 7th and 24th, you can enjoy rodeos, horse and livestock shows, live music, a carnival, a petting zoo, a craft beer tap room and many other events.
+This huge event was established in 1949 and typically draws over 2 million visitors each year.
+Between February 11th and 28th, you can enjoy rodeos, horse and livestock shows, live music, a carnival, a petting zoo, a craft beer tap room and many other events.

 Find all the information and buy your tickets here!